Alex-Gichau/Duty-Roaster-System/README.md

 [ ] Create a JSON with all members to act as database.
 [ ] Create a table and logic to assign members.
 [ ] Test iterations of the data.
+[ ] Define work shifts and name them
+[ ] Combine a link of all workers with their positions.

 ### Objectives :
 - Equal assignment of roles